 Information Source Description Spatial Spread Strategic Limitations OPW Preliminary Flood Risk Assessment (PFRA) Fluvial, Groundwater and Pluvial flood maps The OPW PFRA mapping dataset has been arrived at by: Reviewing records of floods that have happened in the past; Undertaking analysis to determine which areas might flood in the future, and what the impacts might be; and Extensive consultation with each local authorities and other Government departments and agencies.
-This assessment has considered all types of flooding, including that which can occur from rivers, the sea and estuaries (not relevant for Portumna), heavy rain, groundwater, the failure of infrastructure, and so on.
+This assessment has considered all types of flooding, including that which can occur from rivers, the sea and estuaries (not relevant for Ballinasloe), heavy rain, groundwater, the failure of infrastructure, and so on.
 It has also considered the impacts flooding can have on people, property, businesses, the environment and cultural assets.
 Further information on the purpose and development of the OPW PFRA Maps are available on www.cfram.ie.
-PFRA Fluvial flood extents includes land adjacent to the River Shannon and its tributaries PFRA Groundwater flood extents includes pockets of flooding in the west of the Plan area.
+PFRA Fluvial flood extents includes land adjacent to the Suck River and its tributaries as they flow through the current Plan Area.
+PFRA Groundwater flood extents includes pockets of flooding in the west of the Plan area, next to the quarry, the Famine Memorial Garden and Brackernagh Area.
 PFRA Pluvial flood extents is found at a number of locations throughout the Plan Area.
 The PFRA is only a preliminary assessment, based on available or readily derivable information.
 Analysis has been undertaken to identify areas prone to flooding, and the risks associated with such flooding, but this analysis is purely indicative and undertaken for the purpose of completing the draft PFRA.
 The mapping has been developed using simple and cost-effective methods and is based on broadscale simple analysis and may not be accurate for a specific location/use.
 Emerging data from the Shannon CFRAM Study The Shannon CFRAM Flood Risk Review was undertaken to help validate the findings of the PFRA, informing decisions on which sites will be taken forward as Areas for Further Assessment (AFAs) for a more detailed assessment within the CFRAM Programmes.
-The Flood Risk Review recommended "AFA Status" for the settlement of Portumna The draft Shannon CFRAM Study flood extents maps (dated June 2014) also assist in estimating the extent of flood zones A and B The CFRAM Study Flood Risk Review and draft flood extent mapping both cover the extent of the Plan Area.
-CFRAM Study mapping only considers fluvial and tidal flood risk.
+The Flood Risk Review recommended "AFA Status" for the settlement of Ballinasloe The draft Shannon CFRAMS flood extents maps also assist in estimating the extent of flood zones A and B The CFRAM Study Flood Risk Review covers Ballinasloe town, and the Draft mapping covers the extent of the Plan Area.
+CFRAMS mapping only considers fluvial and tidal flood risk.